Why a Forest Holiday could be the best Christmas gift you will ever give. Better still, 6 of the best Christmas gifts you will ever give.

 7. It’s a gift of happiness – Buy experiences, not things.
 Research continues to show that it’s experiences rather than possessions that bring people more happiness.
 The anticipation of an event is shown to be more pleasurable than the anticipation of owning something.
 More importantly, the “afterglow" relating to an event is greater, and it grows over time.
 Once you have your smartphone, your delight at its every feature might last the day before it’s just another phone.
 But an experience grows with the memory, it improves with the telling and it brings feelings of happiness long after it is over.

 This Christmas, you could give 6 7 of the best presents ever to your loved ones.
-Put down the crochet needle, step back from the supermarket scramble and find out more about Forest Holidays gift vouchers here.
-We look forward to seeing you all in 2016.
+Put down the crochet needle, step back from the supermarket scramble and find out more about Forest Holidays gift vouchers.
+We look forward to seeing you all for your best ever Christmas break.